epam/TimeBaseGrafanaPlugin/README.md

 ### Queries

-Plugin allows running TimeBase QQl queries in **visual editor** and **raw query** modes.
-Click **Edit** icon in to switch between two modes.
+The Plugin allows running TimeBase QQL queries in **visual editor** and **raw query** modes.
+Click **Edit** icon to switch between two modes.

+> Refer to [Grafana Docs](https://grafana.com/docs/grafana/latest/) for more in depth information about all the supported features and tools.

 #### Visual Editor

-In this mode you can use built-in UI elements to run QQL queries to the selected data source and visualize them on the dashboard.
+In this mode you can use built-in UI elements to create and run QQL queries to the selected data source and visualize them on the dashboard.

-1. In **Queries** tab select TimeBase plugin in the drop down list.
+1. In **Query** tab select TimeBase plugin in the drop down list.
 Each custom plugin has own set of parameters. <br>
 ![](/src/img/grafana_plugin_1.png)<br>
 2. You may create just one or a combination of several queries.
 Click **+ Query** to add another query.<br>
 ![](/src/img/grafana_plugin_2.png)

-> Refer to [Grafana Docs](https://grafana.com/docs/grafana/latest/) for more in depth information about all the supported features and tools.

 #### Raw Query